 The Board is subject to the FMG Board Charter which outlines the specific role and responsibilities of the Board.
-The Board is also subject to the Director Appointment & Reappointment Policy which articulates the process for the appointment of prospective Directors, as well as the evaluation of Directors due to retire by rotation who intend to stand for re-election.
+The Board is also subject to the Member Election & Special Director Appointment Policy which articulates the process for the election and appointment of prospective Directors, as well as the evaluation of Member Directors due to retire by rotation who intend to stand for re-election.

-Each Director must be assessed as being fit and proper in accordance with FMG's Fit & Proper Policy and reassessed at least every three years.
+Each Director must be assessed as being fit and proper in accordance with FMG's Fit & Proper Policy and be reassessed at least every three years.
 All Directors are independent as they are free from any associations that could materially interfere with the exercise of independent judgement.
 The Directors are all subject to FMG's Code of Ethics.